JThanat/femto-mesos/docs/zk_usage.md

 ## Usage in Dispatcher
 ![query system layout](/docs/images/query_layout_dispatch.png)
-Dispatcher is responsible to put the job in the Zookeeper, and read the job status from the Zookeeper
+Dispatcher is responsible to put the job in the Zookeeper, and read the job status from the Zookeeper.
+There are two main function that Dispatcher has to deal with Zookeeper.
+The first one is to check and decide if it should put the job into Zookeeper or not.
+The other job is a watch job.
+Dispatcher has to watch for the job which has been successfully done.
+So the function will be simpler than the one used in compute node.
+Two main function used here are `client.create()` and `client.get()`